Tic-Tac-Dough: Quiz show scandal

-CBS/Syndication: 1978–86
+CBS/Syndication: 1978–1986

 Almost two decades after its original cancellation, the game was reborn as The New Tic-Tac-Dough on CBS gave it a place on its daytime schedule.
 The series ran from July 3 to September 1, 1978, at 10:00 a.m.
 Eastern/9:00 a.m.
 Central, replacing the Bill Cullen-hosted Pass the Buck.
 Coincidentally, that timeslot had been occupied from September 1972 to June 1975 by the original version of Barry's The Joker's Wild.

 However, the CBS TTD ran only nine weeks because of the high popularity of its competition on NBC, Card Sharks.
-It was replaced by daytime repeats of All in the Family, which had already been running on CBS daytime for about two a half years.
+It was replaced by daytime repeats of All in the Family, which had already been running on CBS for about two and a half years.
 When it was cancelled by CBS, TTD had averaged a 3.9 rating/21 share through July 28, and had a clearance rate of 84%.
-TTD was one of numerous failed attempts by CBS to find a suitable lead-in to The Price is Right, by then a daytime institution; it was not until The New $25,000 Pyramid and Press Your Luck arrived in 1982 and 1983, respectively, that the network finally succeeded.
+TTD was one of numerous failed attempts by CBS to find a suitable lead-in to The Price Is Right, by then a daytime institution; it was not until The New $25,000 Pyramid and Press Your Luck arrived in 1982 and 1983, respectively, that the network finally succeeded in that effort.

-On September 18, a previously-planned nighttime version premiered in first-run syndication, where it aired in some markets as a companion series to Joker, which went into an off-network version the previous season.
+On September 18, a nighttime version premiered in first-run syndication, where it aired in some markets as a companion series to Joker, which went into an off-network version the previous season.
 This was a nearly identical situation to a 1976 game packaged by Barry and Enright, Break the Bank, which was hurriedly put into syndication after ABC cancelled it just three months into a daytime run in order to expand two of the network's daytime serials; the syndicated version ran during the 1976–77 season.